DrakerDG/Traffic-Lights/README.md

 ---

+## Important Notice
+Under no circumstances should the JetBot robot’s autonomous driving model be used in any real-world vehicle or system where its operation could pose a risk to human safety or well-being.

+---

 ## Relationship to JetBot robot owner

 - All credit for the robot concept belongs to the open-source JetBot real robot project and its contributors.